 In archaeology, such attitudes have limited our understanding of arctic prehistory," says Erica Hill, a zooarchaeologist at the University of Alaska Southeast.
 Whaler amulets and bone circles have been considered ritual or supernatural, with little understanding of what they meant to the people who created them.
 Instead, archaeologists who have studied animal artifacts have often focused on the tangible information they have revealed about what ancient peoples ate, how many calories they consumed, and how they survived.

-Hill is part of a growing branch of archaeology that uses ethnographic and oral histories to re-examine animal artifacts with fresh eyes and interpret the past in new, non-Western ways.
-I'm interested in this as part of our prehistory as humans," says Hill, "but also in what it tells us about other ways of being.
+Hill is part of a growing branch of archaeology that uses ethnographic narratives and oral histories to re-examine animal artefacts with fresh eyes and interpret the past in new, non-Western ways.
+It interests me as part of our prehistory as humans," says Hill, "but also in what it tells us about other ways of being.

 The idea that Aboriginal people have spiritual relationships with animals is so well established in popular culture that it is a cliché.
 Yet, limited by Western science and culture, few archaeologists have examined the records of human history from the perspective that animals feel emotions and can express those emotions to humans.